All high school’s a stage…

 1. 10 Things I Hate About You (1999)

 The best teen movie to borrow from Shakespeare takes its plot from The Taming of the Shrew — arguably one of his lesser works, and with some of the most questionable gender politics from a playwright whose portrayal of women was typically so far ahead of his time.
 But the marriage of lowbrow genre and relatively weak (but hey, it’s still Shakespeare) source material is inspired: The former’s tropes and the latter’s wit both fill in where the other half of the equation lacks.

-The “curst shrew” Katherine gets a feminist update in Julia Stiles’ “heinous b----” Kat; Katherine’s infamous “Thy husband is thy lord, thy life, thy keeper” speech, proof of her “taming,” is replaced by Kat’s now-iconic “I hate the way you talk to me” poem, a sincere expression of feeling rather than confirmation of conformity.
-Between the movie’s sneaky Shakespeare references and literary heroine; its pitch-perfect late-‘90s alternative soundtrack; and a young Heath Ledger, never more charming (especially when he serenades Stiles from the stands of a football stadium with “Can’t Take My Eyes Off You”), there are way more than 10 things we love about 10 Things I Hate About You.
+The “curst shrew” Katherine gets a feminist update in Julia Stiles’ “heinous bitch” Kat; Katherine’s infamous “Thy husband is thy lord, thy life, thy keeper” speech, proof of her “taming,” is replaced by Kat’s now-iconic “I hate the way you talk to me” poem, a sincere expression of feeling rather than confirmation of conformity.
+Between the movie’s sneaky Shakespeare references and literary heroine, its pitch-perfect late-‘90s alternative soundtrack, and a young Heath Ledger, never more charming (especially when he serenades Stiles from the stands of a football stadium with “Can’t Take My Eyes Off You”), there are way more than 10 things we love about 10 Things I Hate About You.